mrbmc/mrbmc.github.io/src/posts/bike-tour-2024.md

 ## The Route{#route}

-My [original plan](https://www.komoot.com/collection/3356041/-ma-to-fl) for 2024's "Big Ride" was very different.
-I had planned a route along the Appalachian mountains, including a climb of Mt Mitchell, the highest peak east of the Rockies.
-That was the plan until Hurricane Helene unleashed havoc on the southeast.
+My [original route](https://www.komoot.com/collection/3356041/-ma-to-fl) for 2024's "Big Ride" was very different.
+I had hoped to ride along the Appalachian mountains, including a climb of Mt Mitchell, the highest peak east of the Rockies.
+That was the idea until Hurricane Helene unleashed havoc on the southeast.

 I quickly pivoted to a viable plug & play tour route: The GAP + C&O.